 Intensive disease and mosquito population monitoring is a key component of the New York State Department of Health mosquito monitoring and control guidelines published in its West Nile Virus Response Plan (NYSDOH, 2001).
 The State's guidelines are a phased approach that defines five risk categories by the "probability of human outbreak."
 The State guidelines are summarized in Appendix A of its report, which is reproduced in Table 3-1.
 The "recommended response" emphasizes increased surveillance, larval control, source reduction, and public education with each increase in the risk category.
-NYSDOH suggests that adulticiding targeted at areas of potential human risk be "considered" when the probability of human outbreak increase and bridge vectors are abundant."
+NYSDOH suggests that adulticiding targeted at areas of potential human risk be "considered" when the probability of human outbreak increases from "possible" to "probable" and only if the risk is "likely to continue to increase and bridge vectors are abundant."
 The State guidelines qualify the need for adulticiding with the following caveats: